Long Key State Park

 Website

-Birding here is good enough to land Long Key as a stop on the Great Florida Birding Trail, the statewide compendium of the best spots to find our fine feathered friends.
+Birding here is good enough to Long Key a listing on the Great Florida Birding Trail, the statewide compendium of the best spots to find our fine feathered friends.
 The park has two trails cutting through it.
 The 1.1-mile Golden Orb Trail is mostly boardwalk that connects the parking lot to the camping and beach area, traversing mangrove forests along the way.
 The Layton Trail connects to Florida Bay.
 The fall migration season is a particularly hot time to spot birds, with the spring migration not far behind.

 The waters around the park are shallow and attract a long list of wading birds.
 During our visit, we found black-bellied plovers, willets and little blue herons foraging along the shores and in the shallows.
 The park offers camping, swimming, snorkeling and canoe/kayaking among other activities.
 However,